 Silymarin’s hepatoprotective effects may be explained by its altering of the outer liver cell membrane structure, as to disallow entrance of toxins into the cell.
 This alteration involves silymarin’s ability to block the toxin’s binding sites, thus hindering uptake by the cell.
 Hepatoprotection by silymarin can also be attributed to its antioxidant properties by scavenging pro-oxidant free radicals and increasing intracellular concentration of glutathione, a substance required for detoxicating reactions in liver cells.

-Silymarin’s mechanisms offer many types of therapeutic benefit in cirrhosis with the main advantage being hepatoprotection.
+Silymarin’s mechanisms offer many types of therapeutic benefit in cirrhosis with the main advantage of being hepatoprotection.
 Use of milk thistle, however, is inadvisable in decompensated cirrhosis.
 In patients with acute viral hepatitis, silymarin shortened treatment time and showed improvement in serum levels of bilirubin, AST and ALT.

 Choleretic, cytoprotective, chemoprotective, digestive tonic, hepatoprotective, hepatotonic, antioxidant, cholagogue.